Gictorbit/photoshopCClinux/README.md

 4- make sure you have internet connection and about 1.5 Gib traffic for downloading photoshop and its components at first time

 ## :computer: Installation

-for components installation you have two options, using winetricks or using custom way. there are two installation scripts
+there are two installation scripts

 * `PhotoshopSetup.sh`